csezeze/kotlin-calismalarim-5.0/Week 3 Android Profile App/README.md

 ## Overview

-The application presents personal information, academic background, and technical skills in a clean and user-friendly mobile interface.
+The application presents personal information, academic background, and technical skills in a clean and user friendly mobile interface.

 ## Project Purpose